philipwalton/blog/_posts/2013-01-13-native-object-oriented-css-a-proposal.markdown

 If you've read any of my other articles on CSS, you probably know where I stand on this issue, but where I stand isn't important right now.
 Instead I want to acknowledge that both sides of the debate have valid concerns.
 Hopefully we can find a way to address those concerns instead of just taking sides.

-What if there were a way create a rich hierarchy of inherited CSS components that didn't require listing each class in the HTML every single time?
-And what if you could programmatically determine whether a particular component inherited from another one?
+What if there were a way to create a rich hierarchy of inherited CSS components that didn't require listing each class in the HTML every single time?
+And what if you could programmatically determine whether one particular component inherited from another?

 Some claim that Sass and other CSS preprocessors are the answer, but for all the reasons I list below, I think they fall short.
 I believe any real solution to this problem will require adding to the CSS language itself.
 Luckily with the recent speed of browser development, such a solution may not be too much to ask.